Development of regional microeconomies in the production of essential oils harvested in mining soils

-Regional microeconomics will be promoted through the use of plant biomass cultivated in mining soils for the production of essential oils and by-products of high added value.
-Niche markets for oils and their derived bio-inputs will be identified, a pilot area of ??phytoremediation based on aromatics will be implemented in areas with mining activity or heavy metal contamination.
-The main objective is to strengthen regional microeconomies through the family production of aromatic species and essential oils from Argentina and Colombia, increasing the productivity and sustainability of production systems and the use of raw materials in the framework of phytoremediation of mining soils.
+Regional microeconomics were promoted through the use of plant biomass cultivated in mining soils for the production of essential oils and by-products of high added value.
+Niche markets for oils and their derived bio-inputs were identified and a pilot phytoremediation area based on aromatics was implemented in zones with mining activity or heavy metal contamination.
+The main objective was to strengthen regional microeconomies through the family production of aromatic species and essential oils from Argentina and Colombia, increasing the productivity and sustainability of production systems and the use of raw materials in the framework of phytoremediation of mining soils.

 The technological solution

 1. MARKET STUDY.
-It will evaluate the production of essential oils in Latin America and the Caribbean (LAC) and the potential mining areas to be intervened.
-A study of national and international market projections will be carried out, and the socioeconomic and environmental impact of the proposed productive developments will be evaluated.
+It assessed the production of essential oils in Latin America and the Caribbean (LAC) and the potential mining areas to be intervened.
+A study of national and international market projections was carried out and the socioeconomic and environmental impact of the proposed productive developments was assessed.

 2. REMEDIATION OF MINING SOILS USING AROMATICS.
-The bioprospecting of new native species tolerant to heavy metals that are of biotechnological interest will be carried out, they will be nurseryized and produced on a pilot scale in their own nursery.
-Soil remediation tests will be carried out and its behavior will be evaluated up to the development of bio-inputs from biomass products.
-A mine closure protocol will be designed.
+The bioprospecting of new native species tolerant to heavy metals that are of biotechnological interest was carried out, they were nurseryized and produced on a pilot scale in our own nursery.
+Soil remediation tests were carried out and its behavior was evaluated up to the development of bio-inputs from biomass products.
+A mine closure protocol was designed.

-3. DEVELOPMENT OF BIOINSUMS From the oils obtained from the biomass, cosmetics and bio-inputs for organic agriculture will be developed.
+3. DEVELOPMENT OF BIOINSUMS From the oils obtained from the biomass, cosmetics and bio-inputs for organic agriculture were developed.

 4. DISSEMINATION OF KNOWLEDGE.
-Based on the dynamics of field schools, tools will be designed for the dissemination and democratization of the knowledge generated.
+Based on the dynamics of field schools, tools were designed for the dissemination and democratization of the knowledge generated.